canonical/curtin/doc/topics/overview.rst

 Overview
 ========

 Curtin is intended to be a bare bones "installer".
-Its goal is to take data from a source, and get it onto disk as quick as possible and then boot it.
-The key difference from traditional package based installers is that curtin assumes the thing its installing is intelligent and will do the right thing.
+Its goal is to take data from a source, and get it onto disk as quickly as possible and then boot it.
+The key difference from traditional package based installers is that curtin assumes the thing it's installing is intelligent and will do the right thing.

 .. _Stages: